Garrincha: Final years and death

 The success Garrincha enjoyed on the football pitch was in stark contrast to his personal life.
 He drank heavily throughout his adult life and was involved in several serious road accidents, notably a crash into a lorry in April 1969 which killed his mother-in-law.
 He was married twice, first to Nair Marques in 1952 (they separated in 1965), a factory worker from Pau Grande with whom he had eight daughters, and second to Elza Soares, a samba singer whom he married in an unofficial ceremony in March 1966.
-Soares had also been married previously, and the marriage saw Garrincha cast as a villain by the same press that had once feted him.
+Soares had also been married previously.
 The couple separated in 1977, when Soares left him after he struck her during an argument.
 Garrincha had other significant affairs, including one with showgirl Angelita Martinez, and he is known to have fathered at least 14 children.

 After a series of financial and marital problems, Garrincha died of cirrhosis of the liver on 20 January 1983, in an alcoholic coma in Rio de Janeiro.
 He had been hospitalized eight times in the previous year, and by the time of his death he was a physical and mental wreck.
-His last years were unhappy and obscure – he seemed to have become a forgotten hero – but his funeral procession, from the Maracanã to Pau Grande, drew millions of fans, friends and former players to pay their respects.
+Despite poor press during his second marriage and relative obscurity in his last years, his funeral procession, from the Maracanã to Pau Grande, drew millions of fans, friends and former players to pay their respects.
 His epitaph reads "Here rests in peace the one who was the Joy of the People – Mané Garrincha."
 People had painted on the wall: Obrigado, Garrincha, por você ter vivido (Thank you, Garrincha, for having lived).

-A multi-use stadium in Brasilia, the Estádio Nacional Mané Garrincha, is named after him.
+A multi-use stadium in Brasília, the Estádio Nacional Mané Garrincha, is named after him.
 His career was presented in the 1962 film Garrincha, Alegria do Povo, and in 2003, another movie, called Garrincha – Estrela Solitária ("Lonely Star"), based on Ruy Castro's book, depicted his life on and off the field.